 What is the full cost breakdown for an FHS-compliant home?

-The main additional costs are: heat pump + cylinder (£5,000–8,000), solar PV (£4,000–6,000), MVHR (£3,000–5,000), triple glazing premium (£1,500–3,000), enhanced insulation (£1,000–2,000), and airtightness detailing (£500–1,500).
-Total additional cost is estimated at 3–5% of build cost, varying by house type and volume.
+The main additional costs are: heat pump + cylinder (£5,000–8,000), solar PV (£4,000–6,000), dMEV or MVHR ventilation, triple glazing premium (£1,500–3,000), enhanced insulation (£1,000–2,000), and airtightness detailing (£500–1,500).
+The FHS Impact Assessment estimates an additional cost of approximately £4,350 per dwelling (weighted average, 2025 prices), varying by house type and volume.

 What is the best transitional strategy for developers?